CarrieHappoldt/NODEJS_TH_practice/README.md

 ### How to Run
  1. Clone the repository
  2. `npm install`
- 3. `node main.js carriehappoldt, chalkers, carriehappo`
+ 3. `node main.js carriehappoldt chalkers carriehappo`

 Thanks for joining me!
 Carrie